 The Company recognizes liabilities for statutory, contractual, constructive, or legal obligations associated with the retirement of exploration and evaluation assets and equipment, when those obligations result from the acquisition, construction, development, or normal operation of the assets.
 The net present value of future rehabilitation cost estimates arising from the decommissioning of plant and other site preparation work is capitalized to mining assets along with a corresponding increase in the rehabilitation provision in the period incurred.
 Discount rates using a pre-tax rate that reflect the time value of money are used to calculate the net present value.
-The rehabilitation costs could change as a result of changes in regulatory requirements, discount rates and assumptions regarding the amount and timing of the future expenditure.
+The rehabilitation asset is depreciated on the same basis as mining assets.
+The Company's estimates of reclamation costs could change as a result of changes in regulatory requirements, discount rates and assumptions regarding the amount and timing of the future expenditure.
 These changes are recorded directly to mining assets with a corresponding entry to the rehabilitation provision.
 The Company's estimates are reviewed annually for changes in regulatory requirements, discount rates, effects of inflation and changes in estimates.
 Changes in the net present value, excluding changes in the Company's estimates of reclamation costs, are charged to profit or loss for the period.
-As at June 30, 2024, and 2023, the Company has determined that it does not have any decommissioning obligations.
+As at September 30, 2024, and 2023, the Company has determined that it does not have any decommissioning obligations.